niallhatton/Scooters/README.md

    1. All links tested.
 Internal links all work.
 There are no external links to test but email and telephone links were tested and work on all devices.
 Telephone correctly will prompt to call on a phone and email opens the default mail client on the device.
    2. The page is responsive and looks good on all screen sizes.
-   3. The user is able to quickly see that the website is related to Ipswich Town by way of the jumbotron background image and on larger screens, the ITFC logo in the header.
+   3. The user is able to quickly see that the website is about E-Scooters by way of the hero background image and the logo.
-   4. The introduction section underneath the jumbotron give context about the website meaning users are quickly able to identify if the website is of interest to them.
+   4. The introduction section underneath the hero gives information in a clear way to detail the site and reinforce message.
+This is also supported by relevant images of E-Scooters in use.
-   5. The shortcuts links underneath the introduction ensure users can identify what content is available and how to access it.
+   5. The function read more links underneath each of the function navigate to the about us page where more information is provided.
+   6. The nav bar was test on all screen sizes to ensure it shirnks as expected.
+   7. The social icons display and link correctly.
+   8. The cities section display and shrink while maintaining responsiveness.
-   6. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)
+   9. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

-2. Highlights page:
+2. About Us page:

    1. All links tested.
 Internal links all work.
-External links all work and open in new window.
-   2. Several internal links have been added to enable users to navigate content on the page more easily.
-Some reports are quite long so these links were added to avoid users having to scroll up and down the page and thus improve user experience.
-   3. During testing of the page, I noticed that the background text would align left once the Bootstrap small screen size was reached whilst the text in the highlights section below would only align left once Bootstraps large screen was reached.
-To ensure consitent flow of the page, I ensured that all text alignments on the page changed at the same screen size; up to small breakpoint (576px) the text is center-aligned and above this, aligns left.
-This is the same breakpoint at which images are centered on their own or floated next to the text.
-This consistency will improve user experience.
-   4. Having made the above fix, I am confident the page is responsive and looks good on all screen sizes.
-   5. The background section and match reports enable users to learn more about the play-off matches.
-   6. The YouTube videos and images enable users to experience the play-off matches.
-   7. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

-3. Meet the Players page:

-   1. All links tested.
-Internal links all work.
-External links all work and open in new window.
+There are no external links to test but email and telephone links were tested and work on all devices.
+Telephone correctly will prompt to call on a phone and email opens the default mail client on the device.
    2. The page is responsive and looks good on all screen sizes.
-   3. All modals open as expected and close as expected when clicking either the cross button, close button or clicking outside of the modal.
-   4. All images in the modal open the Lightbox at the correct part of the slideshow.
-   5. The contents of the modals enable users to learn more about some of the players and they can read further by opening their Wikipedia page (in a new window) using the link provided.
+   3. The collapsible FAQ functions section works well on all screen sizes.
+   4. The nav bar was test on all screen sizes to ensure it shirnks as expected.
+   5. The social icons display and link correctly.
    6. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

-4. Share page:
+3. Contact page:

    1. All links tested.
 Internal links all work.
-External links all work and open in new window.
+There are no external links to test but email and telephone links were tested and work on all devices.
+Telephone correctly will prompt to call on a phone and email opens the default mail client on the device.
    2. The page is responsive and looks good on all screen sizes.
-   3. The form contains two required fields, name and email address.
-If either of these are blank when the user tries to submit the form, default error messages appear.
-   4. If the user doesn't enter a valid email address, the default error message notifies them.
-   5. The Reset button behaves as expected.
-   6. The Send button posts the form data to Code Institutes form dump page as expected.
+   3. The contact form was tested with form dump and works well on all screen sizes.
+   4. The nav bar was test on all screen sizes to ensure it shirnks as expected.
+   5. The social icons display and link correctly.
+   6. The cities section display and shrink while maintaining responsiveness.
    7. Code has been successfully tested through the [Markup Validator](https://validator.w3.org/)

 5. style.css